 These spurs are kept in place by crescent-shaped leather “spur straps.”
 In olden times, cowboys would fix small pendants to the shaft of their spurs, calling them “jingle bobs” because of the jingling sounds they produced.

-You can still buy jingle bob spurs if you like to hear the sound of your spurs when you walk.
+You can still buy Jingle Bob spurs if you like to hear the sound of your spurs when you walk.
 Check out Tough-1 BS Jingle Bob Spurs for sale on Amazon; they spin and jingle when you walk.

-Today some cowboys wear spurs with their cowboy boots as a fashion accessory without any practical function.
+Today, some cowboys wear spurs with their cowboy boots as a fashion accessory without any practical function.
 But most spurs are used when riding horses to command their movements.

-The purposes of spurs on cowboy boots.
+The purpose of spurs on cowboy boots.

-Spurs are used to fine-tune command and enhance leg, seat, hand, and voice gestures to control horses.
-They basically facilitate effective communication between the rider and the horse.
+Spurs are used to fine-tune commands and enhance leg, seat, hand, and voice gestures to control horses.
+They facilitate effective communication between the rider and the horse.
+Through subtle signals, a rider can use spurs to motivate a horse to move forward, pick up the pace, move to the side, or even turn around.

+It doesn’t take much pressure; you barely touch the horse’s thigh with the spur to guide its movement.
 And through hours of riding and training horses, learn to understand the messages you convey with spurs.
 But how does it know how to react?
 Well, because it has been trained to know what to do and when to do it.

-When you release the horse from the spur’s touch, it knows it’s done well.
-It’s a pressure and release system of training, not unlike many other training methods.
+It knows it’s done well when you release the horse from the spur’s touch.
+It’s a pressure-and-release system of training, not unlike many other training methods.
+Now, horses aren’t the only ones needing training- riders must be trained, too.

+As they say, riders must ‘earn their spurs.’
+If the horse kicks, bucks pin its ears, or just gives off tensed, agitated vibes- stop; you’re doing something wrong!
 If you accidentally touch the horse with the spur, you’re giving it mixed signals, so it doesn’t know what to do.
-The better trained you and your horse are- the easier it is for you to communicate via spurs.
+The better trained you and your horse are, the easier you can communicate via spurs.

-Otherwise, it’s just like you’re speaking louder to a foreigner who wouldn’t understand anyway because they don’t even speak the language.
+Otherwise, it’s like you’re speaking louder to a foreigner who wouldn’t understand anyway because they don’t speak the language.
 I’ve never been trained to ride with spurs, so I don’t ride with them.

 But my son-in-law grew up riding with spurs and loves using them.
 His entire family rides with spurs and says they wouldn’t want to ride without them.
 I can tell already that my grandson will grow up to ride with spurs like his daddy.